hugocotoflorez/tetris/README.md

 make install
 tty-tetris
 ```
+Note, it requires `sudo` as it writes
-It copies the compiled binary to /usr/local/bin/, dont forget to change
+the compiled binary to /usr/local/bin/.
+Dont forget to change
 the keybinds before installation.
 For uninstall it you can run `sudo make uninstall`.

 #### Manual installation